mugiluri/OneToTen/README.md

 # OneToTen
-Remote Icebreaker.
+Remote Icebreaker game.
 How fast and correct can you answer 15 questions?
 They're simple random math questions involving numbers 1-10.
 The code is programmed in C# with #microsoft #visualstudio 2019.
 It's a windows desktop application. #winforms Anyone can do it.